Shipping Container Movers Near You

 You will need insurance for the shipping container and for the things you put inside it.
 Most container rental companies will require you to protect their box with insurance, even if you decline to protect your possessions.
 While the receptacle is on your driveway, the things you place inside will likely be covered by your homeowners’ or renters’ insurance.
 But after the container leaves your property and gets loaded onto the truck to be transported to your new destination, that is no longer in effect, and you should ensure that you have adequate protection for your belongings on their journey to the new residence.

-Just like with a moving company, there are some things that you can’t pack in the shipping container.
+Just like with a moving company, there are some things that you can’t pack in the shipping container — especially if you are going to send a shipping container overseas.
 This list includes hazardous materials such as gasoline, lighter fluid, charcoal, motor oil, propane tanks, scuba tanks paint, paint thinner, fertilizer, ammonia, fireworks, fire extinguishers, guns, and ammunition.
 It is also wise to refrain from packing highly valuable items such as jewelry, important documents, and sentimental items into the container.
 Don’t put perishable food items in there, and plants are prohibited if the journey is across state lines (states have their own rules about plants).

 The shipping container industry has advanced substantially in recent years, and there is fair competition.
 It is helpful to get quotes from several local container companies before you settle on a vendor for your container provider.
 You may get a better deal from one on a local project that is more for storage and a great bargain from a different provider if you are looking for a long distance relocation.
 It’s worth the time to call and talk about the options.